Safety for the perinatal population during extreme heat

 Heat and humidity can go up in the summer months, making it feel hotter outside than normal.
 Extreme heat happens when the heat and humidity are much higher than we would expect during a normal summer day.

-Extreme heat can be harmful to anyone's health, but people who are pregnant or had a baby within the past 6 weeks may be at a higher risk.
+Extreme heat can be harmful to anyone's health, but people who are pregnant or had a baby within the past 6 weeks may be at a higher risk, especially if they do not have access to a cool indoor environment.
 Weight normally gained during a pregnancy can make it harder for the body to maintain a safe body temperature during hot weather – this can lead to heat-related illness.

 By protecting yourself from extreme heat, you can help reduce these risks.